Direct evidence for r-process nucleosynthesis in delayed MeV emission from the SGR 1806-20 magnetar giant flare: Partition of -Decay Energy into Gamma-Rays

 \section{Partition of $\beta$-Decay Energy into Gamma-Rays}

-\citet{Barnes+16} find a fraction $\epsilon_\gamma \approx 0.4$ of the $\beta$-decay energy partitions into $\gamma$-rays (with the remaining energy in electrons and neutrinos) on timescales $0.1$--$1\,\rm days$ for $r$-process nuclei synthesized in kilonova outflows with electron fraction $Y_e \lesssim 0.25$ (see their Fig.~4).
-We conduct the analysis (Sec.~\ref{sec:spectrum}) on the timescale of $\sim$ minutes and for the higher electron fraction of relevance to the delayed MeV emission studied in this work.
+In kilonova outflows (characterized by $Y_e \lesssim 0.25$), a fraction $\epsilon_\gamma \approx 0.4$ of the $\beta$-decay energy partitions into $\gamma$-rays (with the remaining energy in electrons and neutrinos) on timescales $0.1$--$1\,\rm days$ (\citealt{Barnes+16}, see their Fig.~4).
+We conduct the analysis (Sec.~\ref{sec:spectrum}) on the timescale of $\sim$ minutes and for the higher electron fractions of relevance to the delayed MeV emission studied in this work.
 We show $\epsilon_\gamma(t) = \dot{q}_\gamma(t)/\dot{q}_{\rm r}(t)\approx 0.3$ in Fig.~\ref{fig:epsilon}, where $\dot{q}_\gamma$ is calculated via Eq.~\eqref{eq:gamma}.
 Given our model $Y_e = 0.40$, this value trends consistently with results from \citet{Barnes+16} where $\epsilon_\gamma$ was shown to decrease with rising electron fraction.